 The dataset structure: The describe command

 At the end of The import delimited command in [GSU] 8 Importing data, we saved a dataset called afewcars.dta.
-We will put this dataset into a shape that a colleague would understand.
-Let's see what it contains.
+Let's put this dataset into a shape that a colleague would understand.
+Here is what it contains.